-The application page has everything you need to plan an amazing Young Tree Champion project for your school, including an introductory webinar, feedback from Beacon Schools, project tools, our Application Guidance and FAQ’s.
+This page has everything you need to plan an amazing Young Tree Champion project for your school, including an introductory webinar, feedback from schools, project tools our Application Guidance and FAQs.

-*Please note: This programme is only open to new schools who have not previously applied for our Young Tree Champions programme.
+This programme is only open to new schools who have not previously applied to deliver a Project.

 Available project resources

 Through the support of our partners M&G plc, we are able to offer an exciting package of free project resources to help your Young Tree Champions be a Force For Nature.
 Available resources include:

 - A choice of beautiful trees (packs contain fruit trees, broadleaf trees, orchard trees or hedgerow whips)